 When network effects are present, more users attract more users.
 That's a good thing as long as a firm can earn money from this virtuous cycle.
 But sometimes a network effect attracts too many users and a service can be so overwhelmed it becomes unusable.
 These so-called congestion effects20 occur when increasing numbers of users lower the value of a product or service.
-This most often happens when a key resource become increasingly scarce.
+This most often happens when a key resource becomes increasingly scarce.
 Users of the game Ultima were disappointed in an early online version that launched without enough monsters to fight or server power to handle the crush of fans.
+Twitter's early infrastructure was often unable to handle the demands of a service in hypergrowth (leading to the frequent appearance of a not-in-service graphic known in the Twitter community as the "fail whale").
 Facebook users with a large number of friends may also find their attention is a limited resource, as feeds push so much content that it becomes difficult to separate interesting information from the noise of friend actions.